 The Department of Student Affairs endeavours to provide leadership, social, extra-curricular and counselling programmes to all students.
 It seeks to challenge students to become responsible and productive citizens of the country, and to support the University's educational and administrative goals.

-Mr. M. Kunene DEAN OF STUDENT AFFA
+Mr. M. Kunene DEAN OF STUDENT AFFAIRS

-The main objective of the Department is to provide Orientation is a critical exercise for new students.
-It professional and student-oriented activities and services designed to enrich student's holistic development.
+The main objective of the Department is to provide professional and student-oriented activities and services designed to enrich student's holistic development.

 ORIENTATION